Get started

 In this mode, Kubernetes doesn’t tell you the Tailscale machine name.
 You can look up the node in the Machines of the admin console to learn its machine name.
 By default, the machine name of an exposed Service is <k8s-namespace>-<k8s-servicename>, but it can be changed.

-Exposing a Service using Ingress
+Exposing cluster workloads using a Kubernetes Ingress

-You can use the Tailscale Kubernetes operator to expose an Ingress resource in your Kubernetes cluster to your tailnet.
-When configured using an Ingress resource, you also get the ability to identify callers using HTTP headers injected by the Ingress proxy.
+You can expose cluster workloads either to your tailnet or the public internet over TLS using anIngress resource.
+When using an Ingress resource, you also get the ability to identify callers using HTTP headers injected by the Ingress proxy.

 Edit the Ingress resource you want to expose to use the Ingress class tailscale: